archethic-foundation/archethic-docs/docs/participate/dex/usage/aeSwap.md

 - **Amounts of token to get back**: This crucial piece of information tells you exactly how many of each token in the pool you will receive in return for the specified amount of LP tokens.
 This is calculated based on the current ratio of tokens within the pool and the total amount of liquidity you're choosing to withdraw.
 By presenting these details, the system aims to provide users with a clear understanding of the outcome of their liquidity removal transaction, allowing for precise and confident decision-making.

-**Remove Liquidity**: Click the "Remove liquidity" button to finalize your contribution.
+**Remove Liquidity**: Click the "Remove liquidity" button to finalize your withdrawal.
 This action initiates the transaction, removes (or "burns") your LP tokens from circulation, and the corresponding amount of the original tokens you provided as liquidity will be returned to you.
 The exact amounts are calculated according to the current liquidity ratio within the pool and the total number of LP tokens you are redeeming.

 #### Pre-transaction Validations

-Before adding liquidity, the system performs a vital check to ensure:
+Before removing liquidity, the system performs a vital check to ensure:
-- **Token Availability**: Verifies that the necessary LP token are available in your wallet for the liquidity removal.
+- **Token Availability**: Verifies that the necessary LP tokens are available in your wallet for the liquidity removal.

-### Step 2: Finalizing Liquidity removing: Confirmation and Validation Steps
+### Step 2: Finalizing Liquidity Removal: Confirmation and Validation Steps

-After you submit the liquidity removing form by clicking the "Remove liquidity" button, you will be directed to a confirmation screen.
-This screen serves a critical role in the liquidity removing process, enabling you to:
+After you submit the liquidity removal form by clicking the "Remove liquidity" button, you will be directed to a confirmation screen.
+This screen serves a critical role in the liquidity removal process, enabling you to:

 - **Balance Verification**: Check your account balances before and after liquidity is removed to understand the impact of your transaction.
 If the details align with your intentions and you are content with the proposed setup, proceed by clicking on the "Confirm" button to move forward in the process.